Would you rent a live Christmas tree instead of buying one that had already been chopped down?

 But a rented tree could be an even greener alternative.
 How does it work?
 Local companies grow their trees in nurseries.
 The live trees are then placed in pots and delivered to customers, sometimes complete with decorations, for the holiday season.
 Customers care for the trees while they're at home, making sure the trees are watered and healthy.
 At the end of the season, the trees are returned and continue to grow for another year.
 After about seven years, when the trees are too large for rental, they are planted in the ground.

-Tree rental is not always the cheapest alternative.
-A 7-foot Norway spruce costs $89.99 from Rent a Living Tree, where the smallest trees start at $54.99 plus delivery.
-But they also come with several built-in advantages, according to Oregon's The Original Living Christmas Tree Company, which operates in the Portland area.
+At Oregon's The Original Potted Christmas Tree Company, which operates in the Portland and Eugene area, trees are $95.
+They are picked up after the first of the year and planted in a watershed.
+The company points out that there are many advantages to the potted trees.
 For one thing, potted trees are harder for pets to knock over.
 Live trees are also less of a fire hazard than cut trees, which can dry out quickly.
 They also clean the air and emit oxygen while they're in your home.

 If you're still balking at the cost, some nonprofits are getting into the tree-rental act.
-This year the Adopt a Stream Foundation in Everett, Wash., is renting more than 200 small trees this year for $35 each.
-After the season is over, the trees will all be planted along a local salmon stream to provide shade and prevent erosion.
+Each year the Adopt a Stream Foundation in Everett, Washington, sells small potted trees.
+After the season is over, the trees can be returned to be planted along a local salmon stream to provide shade and prevent erosion.

 Tree rental isn't available everywhere, but who knows what the future holds?

 Editor's note: This story has been updated with new information since it was published in December 2012.